 Reading: There are three basic texts that are suggested:

 Participants will be introduced to the growing bibliography relevant to Bowen theory in science, research and clinical practice and directed to resources for special topics as relevant to their interests and practices.

 Some participants have continued in the seminar over a period of years either continuously or by returning to the seminar from time to time.
 Thus the composition of the group usually involves new and advanced participants, which has worked well and has been stimulating for the learning for both advanced and new students of Bowen theory.

 For serious students of Bowen theory individual coaching is usually important at some point.
 Private practice coaching sessions, for a reduced fee, in person or by phone are offered as an option those who wish individual consultation while enrolled in the seminar.
 Referrals are also available to a national network of clinicians expert in coaching and therapy based on Bowen theory with various specialized experience.

 Laura Havstad, PhD, director of Programs in Bowen Theory and a clinical psychologist in private practice in Sebastopol, California maintains responsibility for the clinical consultation and training seminar in her clinical practice.
 Dr. Havstad, who has taught this seminar for over 20 years, was trained under Murray Bowen.
 She is a consulting editor for the journal Family Systems, and leads Programs in Bowen Theory as a network program of the Bowen Center in Washington in Washington DC.
 Visiting faculty participate when the opportunity arises.

 Location, Schedule & Cost:

-Schedule: 9:30 to 4:30 on the second Friday of the month: September, October, November or December, January, February, March, May, June
+Schedule: 9:30 to 3:30 Pacific Time on the third Friday of the month: October, November, December, January, February, March, April, May.

 Contact us for more information and to apply.